Colvars/colvars/tests/README.md

 The configuration files included in this folder use index groups with one or more of these:
 - Groups named `group1`, `group2` ... `group10`, which are suitable when a variable is defined from multiple groups; each contains 4 atoms or more.
-- The `RMSD_atoms` group, which is suitable for variables that require a set of reference coordinates (either directly or indirectly, e.g. through `fittinGroup` and similar).
+- The `RMSD_atoms` group, which is suitable for variables that require a set of reference coordinates (either directly or indirectly, e.g. through `fittingGroup` and similar).
 - The `heavy_atoms` group, which is a suitable choice for most cases.
 Note that at least in biomolecular systems, leaving out hydrogen atoms from a variable's definition minimizes the chance of tests failing due to large fluctuations.

 For the above two groups, please use the file names `rmsd_atoms_refpos.xyz` and `rmsd_atoms_refpos.xyz` to supply reference coordinates, since these files are already set up in each engine's test folder.